TinosNitso/AutoCove-Plugin/README.md

 # AutoCove-Plugin

+v1.0.4-dev1 is a pre-release I've uploaded above.
+It has a new combo-box for Codes, CODES & OP_CODES.
+It stores each new decode in memory (existing combo-box).
+I'll probably switch around yellow & brown.
+It's got Script comment corrections.
+There's a bug-fix for when someone holds down delete, & BOOLAND finishes lines.
+The highlighting has a slightly different shade of blue.

+Whole txns should be decodable with each P2SH input being stored in the combo-box.
+Also threading.Thread.isAlive() should be improved.

-I've just realized there's a new EC-v4.2.6 with new OpCodes, released several days ago!
-The decoder still gets them, but they don't have proper colors.
-I'll pick colors for them in the next plugin version.
-There's an incorrect comment in v1.0.3, which I'll remove next time, "A PUSHDATA OpCode is -ve."
+There's a new EC-v4.2.6 with new OpCodes!
+The v1.0.3 decoder still gets them, but messes up the colors. v1.0.3 has a bad comment: "A PUSHDATA OpCode is -ve."
 I was thinking of 0xfd used to push a large sigscript.
 0x4c, 0x4d & 0x4e are all +ve, but still can't be used to steal money using malleability.
 Also where the comments have UTX[0x29:] & UTX[0x2a:], it should instead be UTX[0x2a:] & UTX[0x2b:].
-One future possibility is that the decoder might be able to predict the stack depth (as a #comment), but being able to save .rtf is probably something I'll look at.
+One future possibility is that the decoder might be able to predict the stack depth (as a #comment), but maybe being able to save .rtf is something I'll look at.
 The Locktime color might be a bit too green.
 (Aside: **BFP** is working in the SLP Ed. v3.6.7-dev7.)
-The next version will probably have a toggle between *Code*, *CODE* & *OP_CODE* for the decoder.
 I figure *CODE* is the easiest to type, but *Code* might be more readable. e.g.

->OutpointTXHash OutpointIndex OutputBytecode
+`OutpointTXHash OutpointIndex OutputBytecode`

->OUTPOINTTXHASH OUTPOINTINDEX OUTPUTBYTECODE
+`OUTPOINTTXHASH OUTPOINTINDEX OUTPUTBYTECODE`

-There's a bug-fix for when someone holds down delete, & *BoolAnd* should finish lines.
-The highlighting will have a slightly different shade of blue.
-Oh and whole txns should be decodable with each P2SH input being stored in the combo-box.

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.3.png)